 When the ASP saver’s required savings are met, the purchase price of the apartment may be paid using ASP savings and the ASP loan in accordance with the payment schedule specified in the bill of sale.
 The sale price and the unencumbered price of the new property is usually divided into several instalments:

-The first instalment of the sale price is paid using ASP savings, and if necessary, by utilising an ASP interest subsidy loan or additional loan.
+- When the deed of sale is signed, the first instalment of the sale price.
+The first instalment of the purchase price is paid for ASP savings and, if necessary, an ASP interest subsidy loan or an additional loan is also withdrawn.
 ASP savings are always used to pay the sale price first before raising a loan.

-The remaining sale price is paid with any remaining ASP savings followed by an ASP loan or additional loan.
+- Last instalment of the purchase price (after completion).
+The final purchase price is paid with any remaining ASP savings and after that, with an ASP loan or additional loan.

-The company debt allocated to the apartment may be included in ASP funding upon agreement.
+- Saver’s share of condominium debt (if repayable).
+If so agreed, the condominium loan portion of the apartment can be included in ASP financing.
 In this case, the 10 per cent required savings are calculated based on the unencumbered price of the apartment.
-If you wish to utilise an ASP loan to pay for your share of the company debt, you must make an agreement with the bank by the time the deal is closed.
-The allocated share of company debt is paid using the ASP interest subsidy loan or additional loan, where permitted by the terms of the company.
+If the ASP saver wishes to utilise an ASP loan to pay for your share of the condominium debt, they must make an agreement with the bank by the time the deal is closed.
+The allocated share of the condominium debt is paid using the ASP interest subsidy loan or additional loan when it is possible to repay it.

-ASP funding can be transferred to a new apartment, if the new apartment is intended for the personal use of the saver as a permanent dwelling.
-You must agree on transferring the loan with the bank, and the sale price is deposited into the collateral account of the bank for the transition period.
+The ASP loan can be transferred to a new home if it is intended for the personal use of the saver as a permanent dwelling.
+You must agree on transferring the loan with the bank, and the sale price is deposited into a collateral account of the bank for the transition period.

-- You must own at least 50 per cent of the following apartment.
+You must own at least 50 per cent of the next home as well.

-The ASP interest subsidy loan can be transferred as is, if it is possible in terms of the purchase price of the apartment.
+The ASP interest subsidy loan can be transferred as is if it is possible in terms of the purchase price of the new home.
 Any difference in price can be paid by taking out an additional loan.